DJ Felix Hall steps down from NTS and removed from line-ups after sending death threats and anti-Palestinian abuse

 “Felix has decided to step down from his NTS show, which we agree is the best course of action.
 NTS doesn’t tolerate any forms of racism or bigotry.”

-London’s GALA Festival has removed Hall from the line-up of its 2023 edition, saying it was “saddened to learn of the comments made” by the DJ.
+London’s GALA Festival has removed Hall from the line-up for its 2023 edition, saying it was “saddened to learn of the comments made” by the DJ.

 “We have zero tolerance for hatefulness, especially towards oppressed communities,” organisers explained in a statement.
 “In solidarity with the victims of Hall’s threats, and all the Palestinian people, we are removing Hall from the line-up.”

-Hall was also set to play London’s Venue MOT last Sunday (April 9), but he was removed from the line-up and the event’s artwork.
+Hall was also set to play London’s Venue MOT last Sunday (April 9), but he was removed from the line-up and its accompanying artwork.

-French label Few Crackles, which released Hall’s ‘Few Crackles Riddims’ mixtape in 2020, has removed the release from its Bandcamp, and spoke out against the DJ’s behaviour in a post on Instagram.
+French label Few Crackles, which released Hall’s ‘Few Crackles Riddims’ mixtape in 2020, has removed the collection from its Bandcamp, and spoke out against the DJ’s actions in a post on Instagram.

 “We strongly condemn the violent, racist and zionist slurs: there’s absolutely no excuses for such behaviour,” it read.